viniciusna/viniciusna/README.md

 :electron: I have a bachelor's degree in physics from Universidade Federal de Minas Gerais (UFMG)

-:books: I'm currently studying full stack web development at Alpha EdTech
+:books: I'm currently studying full stack web development at Alpha EdTech and software engineering apprentice at CloudWalk, Inc.

 :compass: I'm living in Ibirité-MG, Brazil

 ### Technologies:
-- Front-end: HTML5, CSS3, Javascript
+- Front-end: HTML5, CSS3, Javascript, JQuery
 - Back-end: NodeJs
 - Others: Figma, Wolfram Mathematica, Python
-- 🌱 I’m currently learning JQuery
+- 🌱 I’m currently learning ReactJS and Ruby on rails
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...